-- Annual well-women exam – Feel free to discuss anything that’s on your mind – do not be embarrassed!
-Common topics include: cramps, problems with your menstrual cycle, acne, weight, depression, sex, sexuality, contraception and sexually transmitted infections (STIs).
+The well-woman exam is an annual preventive screening of breast and gynecological diseases.
+This is the time for you to discuss anything that’s on your mind – do not be embarrassed!
+Common topics include cramps, problems with your menstrual cycle, acne, weight, depression, sex, sexuality, contraception and sexually transmitted infections (STIs).

-- Annual physical – Annual physicals allow your doctor to review any changes that have occurred over the last year and encourage healthy choices and lifestyle.
-Your doctor will take your weight and height, check your blood pressure and may run lab work.
+Annual physicals allow your doctor to review any changes that have occurred over the last year and encourage healthy choices and lifestyle.
+Your doctor will take your weight and height, check your blood pressure, and may run lab work.

-- First visit with a gynecologist around age 13 – This first trip does not necessarily include a pelvic exam but provides an opportunity to establish a relationship with a physician, discuss your cycle and ask questions.
+- The first visit with a gynecologist should be around age 13.
+This first trip does not necessarily include a pelvic exam but provides an opportunity to establish a relationship with a physician, discuss the menstrual cycle and ask questions.
 Your gynecologist can counsel you on a variety of topics – contraception, HPV vaccination and STI screening/prevention.

-- HPV Vaccination – This vaccine protects individuals against HPV which causes cervical, vaginal, and vulvar cancers in females, anal cancer and genital warts in both males and females.
+- HPV Vaccination is a vaccine protects individuals against HPV which causes cervical, vaginal, and vulvar cancers in females, anal cancer and genital warts in both males and females.
 Teens and children can receive the HPV vaccination as young as nine years old, but up to age 45.

-- Pap Smear – You should get a Pap Smear starting at age 21 and continuing every 3 years if testing is normal.
-In your 30s, a Pap Smear and HPV test is recommended every 5 years.
+- Pap Smear starting at age 21 and continuing every three years if testing is normal.
+In your 30s, a Pap Smear and HPV test are recommended every five years.
 If Pap Smears are abnormal, more frequent screening intervals are recommended.

 - Mammogram – Starting at age 40, annual mammograms are recommended to screen for breast cancer.
 Additionally, get in the habit of doing routine self-exams at home to familiarize yourself with how your breasts look and feel.
 If there’s ever a change, let your doctor know.